KingAndrew3000/cse15l-lab-reports/lab-report-4-week-8.md

 ## Snippet #2
 ___

-For Snipped #2, what the first test should produce is:
+For Snippet #2, what the test should produce is:

 `[a.com, a.com((, example.com]`